cedx/enum.js/docs/README.md

 ```

 This function creates a new object from the enumerable properties of the specified one, having the same values and some additional helper methods.
-The new object is also frozen to prevent any attempt at modifying its shape.
+The newly created object is also frozen to prevent any attempt at modifying its shape.

 > Only primitive values are retained when iterating on the enumerable properties of the provided object.